There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Star Wars: Episode VIII - The Last Jedi

 Luke Skywalker (Mark Hamill) has been found!
-Unfortunately, he is not the savior that Rey (Daisy Ridley) hoped he would be.
+Unfortunately, he is not the savior that Rey (Daisy Ridley) had hoped he would be.
 He is the last Jedi, and her only hope of becoming a Jedi and saving the galaxy, but he is broken.
-The guilt of having failed his nephew, Ben Solo (Adam Driver), has haunted him for too many years and he is now unwilling to train new Jedi.
+The guilt of having failed his nephew, now known as Kylo Ren (Adam Driver), has haunted him for too many years and the Jedi Master is unwilling to take on a new apprentice.

 The Pros & Cons